Can you get broadband without a landline?

 Can you get TalkTalk fibre without a landline?

 Talktalk’s Faster Fibre, SuperFast Fibre and Faster 150 Fibre all require a line rental.
-So, that’s three fibre packages that all require your home to be linked up to a green cabinet via a copper phone line in order for you to make use of their fibre broadband services.
+So, that’s three fibre deals that all require your home to be linked up to a green cabinet via a copper phone line in order for you to make use of their fibre broadband services.

-TalkTalk do have a FTTP fibre optic package available called Ultra Fibre Optic, or UFO.
+TalkTalk do have a FTTP fibre optic deal available called Ultra Fibre Optic, or UFO.
 Whether or not this is available in your area completely depends on whether or not Openreach’s FTTP network is operational where you live.

 What is mobile broadband?